'Populist governments excel at constant signalling to their base'

 There will be some – many, in fact – in the USA and around the world for whom 20 January will be a great day.
 They will expect to see their world view represented on our stages, in our galleries, on the billing at concerts and more.
 While navigating this, cultural institutions must resist the impulse for self-doubt which populist critics attempt to instil.
 Solidarity, international solidarity included, is crucial.

 Meanwhile in the UK and Europe, we must watch and learn from what happens in the USA in the coming years.
-When it comes to being weaponised by populists, next time it could once again, so easily, be us.
+When it comes to the relationship between culture and populism, given time it will once again, inevitably, be something we too must grapple with.